 Hot Tip: When you are cooking frozen gnocchi, boil them in smaller portions than you would fresh ones.
 Frozen gnocchi cool down boiling water, so it’s best to leave some extra room to prevent sticking.

 Cook your gnocchi according to instructions.
 Allow them to cool down.
 Then, place gnocchi in an airtight container for up to five days in the fridge.
 Reheat them in a skillet or in the microwave.

 Share Some Love ❤️

-- Bake Potatoes at 400 ° for about 1 hour.
-Test using a fork, to check if they are cooked.
-Allow them to cool, enough to be able to handle them.
+- Bake Potatoes at 400 °F for about 1 hour.
+Use a fork to check if they are cooked.
+Allow them to cool enough to be able to handle them.